Railway Gauges in Ontario

 The Grand Trunk Railway (GTR) and the Buffalo & Lake Huron Railway (B&LH)

 The GTR on the other hand was traversing southwestern Ontario as an international road from Portland, Maine across what was then Upper Canada to Chicago, Illinois, and its route lay via Toronto, Stratford and Point Edward (Sarnia) across to Port Huron in Michigan.
-What the GTR lacked was a connection to pick up this lucrative traffic at the New York State end.
+What the GTR lacked was a connection to pick up this lucrative border-to-border traffic at the New York State end.
 Enter the B&LH.

 The B&LH began its existence as an intended portage railway (promoted by Buffalo commercial interests) between Lake Huron at Goderich and Lake Erie at Fort Erie/Buffalo.
 It was first chartered as the Brantford & Buffalo Joint Stock Railroad Company in 1851.
 Built to the Provincial Gauge, it was opened from Fort Erie to Brantford at the end of 1853 as the Buffalo, Brantford & Goderich Railway (BB&G), and to a junction with the Great Western at Paris in 1854.
 (On the US side, there was a rail link between Black Rock and Buffalo, with a ferry across the Niagara River.)